PierreSenellart/provsql/doc/source/user/studio.rst

 ``provsql.monte_carlo_seed`` (both surfaced in the Config panel).

-When the pinned node resolves to a recognised closed-form shape (a bare ``gate_rv`` of Normal / Uniform / Exponential / Erlang, optionally with a one-interval conditioning event), the panel overlays the analytical PDF (or CDF, depending on the toggle) on the histogram as a smooth terracotta curve.
+When the pinned node resolves to a recognised closed-form shape the panel overlays the analytical PDF (or CDF, depending on the toggle) on the histogram as a smooth terracotta curve, and point masses as vertical stems capped by a small disc.
 The overlay makes the simplifier's analytical wins visible: when ``2 * Exp(0.4)`` folds to ``Exp(0.2)`` the panel shows the exact exponential decay curve over the MC-sampled bars, so the user can verify by eye that the fold matched the distribution.

+The recognised shapes are:

+* a bare ``gate_rv`` of Normal / Uniform / Exponential / Erlang,
+  optionally with a one-interval conditioning event -- smooth curve;
+* a Dirac (``provsql.as_random(c)``) -- single stem at ``c``;
+* a categorical (``provsql.categorical``) -- one stem per
+  outcome, height proportional to its probability mass;
+* a Bernoulli mixture (``provsql.mixture(p, X, Y)``) over any recursively-matched shape -- weighted sum of the per-arm curves, with Dirac / categorical arms contributing stems whose mass propagates through the Bernoulli weight.

+Conditioning (a ``WHERE`` predicate, or any conditioning provenance UUID) applies to every shape: bare-RV curves clip to the conditioning interval and renormalise; mixture arms truncate individually and the Bernoulli weight rebalances by the ratio of arm masses; categorical outcomes outside the interval are dropped and surviving masses renormalise to 1;
+Diracs survive iff their value sits in the interval, and an infeasible event raises a clean "conditioning event is infeasible" error without running 100,000 wasted MC samples.

-The curve is computed server-side by :sqlfunc:`rv_analytical_curves`; shapes outside the closed-form table (``gate_arith`` composites of independent RVs, Bernoulli mixtures, categoricals) render histogram-only without an overlay.
+The curve is computed server-side by :sqlfunc:`rv_analytical_curves`; shapes outside the closed-form table (``gate_arith`` composites of independent RVs that the simplifier cannot fold, non-integer Erlang shapes) render histogram-only without an overlay.

+For pure-discrete shapes (a Dirac, a categorical, or a nested mixture whose every arm is one of those) the CDF mode draws a true staircase: horizontal flats joined by vertical jumps at each outcome, running from 0 at the chart's left edge to 1 on the right.

 .. figure:: /_static/studio/distribution-profile.png
    :alt: The eval-strip Distribution profile panel showing the